jondwaite/jondwaite.github.io/content/post/2018-02-25-using-vmware-container-service-extension-cse.md

 [<img loading="lazy" decoding="async" style="display: inline; background-image: none;" title="image" src="https://kiwicloud.ninja/wp-content/uploads/2018/02/image4_thumb-1.png" alt="image" width="722" height="119" border="0" />][4]

 In this example only the Photon OS template is available and is also the default template.
 CSE actually comes with 2 profiles (Photon OS v2 and Ubuntu Linux 16-04, but I’ve only installed the Photon OS v2 template in my lab environment).
-The default template will be used if you do not specify the ‘&#8211;template’ switch when creating a cluster.
+The default template will be used if you do not specify the ‘-template’ switch when creating a cluster.

 The cluster create command takes a number of parameters which are documented in the CSE page: